welschma/NNFlow/README.md

 This script will train a neural network with two hidden layers with 100 neurons.
 The network is saved to the directory 'save_model_to'.
 Also some controll plots of the training process will be saved there.
+To reuse a model in a different script, you can use the same script without the training step.

 ## Dependencies
 Tested with